kvnlnt/feds/README.md

 Take a look at the `./styles/base` folder.
 It's a collection of config files.

 - [atoms](./themes/base/atoms.json) - config file for your atoms css
-- [config](./themes/base/config.json) - basic metadata about the theme
 - [fonts](./themes/base/fonts.json) - config file for your fonts
 - [molecules](./themes/base/molecules.json) - config file for your molecules css
 - [params](./themes/base/params.json) - config file for your variables
 - [resets](./themes/base/resets.json) - config file for any reset/normalizing css

 There's an npm task called `build`.
-It reads the configs and spits out an artifact.
+It reads the configs and spits out artifacts.
 Pretty simple.
-The entire app is ~100 LOC and at this point I consider it's simplicity to be self documenting.

 # Articles / Influences